Ohio Prosecuting Attorneys Association Home Contact Us

 • Have a strong understanding of criminal law and trial procedures.

-• Possess qualities of fairness, a strong work ethic, and the highest integrity, and must also maintain client confidentiality.
+• Possess qualities of fairness, a strong work ethic, and the highest integrity, and must also maintain confidentiality.

 • Previous experience in criminal prosecution is preferred but not required.